-As Chief of Psychiatry, Dr. Hawkins is a member of the Executive Team and has administrative responsibilities over the inpatient and outpatient operations of the hospital.
+As Chief Medical Officer and Chief of Psychiatry, Dr. Hawkins is a member of the Executive Team and has administrative responsibilities over the inpatient and outpatient operations of the hospital.
 In his role as the Director, Outpatient Adult Services, his specific focus is on the day-to-day operations of outpatient services for the adult population.
 As Deputy Chief Research Officer he assists in the day-to-day management of the Research Institute and directs its functions into overall clinical care at the Center.
 His responsibilities with the Research Institute include assisting with administrative duties, examining patients for appropriateness for trials as well as ongoing treatment as a part of the trials.
 He is also serving as the Director for Transcranial Magnetic Stimulation (TMS) Services, in which he works with a skilled treatment team in the delivery of TMS for patients with depression who are interested and appropriate for this procedure as well as conducting research trails with this emerging technology.

 Dr. Hawkins is an expert provider of psychopharmacology with psychotherapy for adults in his private outpatient practice.
 He is an adjunct associate clinical professor of psychiatry at the University of Cincinnati.
 Dr. Hawkins received is doctor of medicine from the Medical College of Wisconsin and his Bachelor of Science in psychology from the University of Wisconsin-Madison.
 He served his residency in the psychiatry department of the University of Cincinnati College of Medicine.
 He completed his fellowship in biological psychiatry.